iknowmagic/reactcraft/GIT_WORKFLOW.md

 Everything else—branch protection, auto‑delete merged branches, required status checks—is configured in GitHub settings.

 Stay lean, keep the tags immutable, and your history reads like a clean jazz chart instead of a scribbled napkin.

+**Note for teams with protected branches:** If your main branch is protected, create a "release preparation" PR that updates the CHANGELOG.md with the new version number.
+After merging, an authorized team member can create the version tag.